9 Different Types of Geckos in Australia

 Mounting geckos are social animals.
 They are cathemeral and constantly chirping and chasing one another, whether day or night.

-Also, they have specialized toe pads that allow them to easily climb smooth and vertical surfaces as well as interior ceilings, making them agile climbers.
+Also, they have specialized toe pads that allow them to easily climb smooth and vertical surfaces and interior ceilings, making them agile climbers.

 Furthermore, they retreat and hide under nearby surface objects or cracks whenever they feel threatened.
 If caught, they will lose their tails in defense – this process is known as autotomy.

-Mourning geckos are capable of changing their colors, so they can appear light or dark at different times of the day.
+Mourning geckos can change their colors, so they can appear light or dark at different times of the day.
 They feed on fruit, pollen, and insects.

 8. Beaded Gecko